lavianalon/topic-based-runai-docs/docs/admin/admin-ui-setup/project-setup.md

+---
+title: Projects Overview
+summary: This article describes the concepts needed for setting up a project.
+authors:
+    - Jason Novich
+date: 2022-May-15
+---
 # Introduction

 Run:ai introduces the concept of **Projects** to streamline resource allocation, prioritize work, and create segregation between different initiatives.